 Salmon are noted to be present in the Tullaghobegly River, which enters Ballyness Bay just west of Falcarragh.
 Sea trout is also noted to occur within rivers in the site.
 Common frog is noted as being present and are known to breed within waterbodies on the site.
 A long list of bird species is noted in the conservation plan to occur within the site.
 However, it is specifically noted that Grey Plover and Sanderling are present in nationally important numbers (population >1% of the national population).
 During the BIOMAR survey, Sandwich tern and little tern were recorded using Drumnatinny beach.
 Chough are noted to use the short grassland habitats and up to 60 Greenland White-fronted Geese were counted on the edge of the site at Drumnatinny during the spring of 1998.
 Large numbers of lapwing have been recorded breeding on the dune slacks as well as a pair of Buzzards.
 Common seal is regularly seen at the site as well as Otters.
-A porpoise carcass was noted on the site (NPWS, 2005).
+A porpoise carcass was noted on the beach near Keadew during a site visit in 1998.
+Irish hare, foxes and rabbits are also present on the site (NPWS, 2005).